ISDuBA/ISDuBA/docs/isdubad-config.md

 ### <a name="section_forwarder_target"></a> Section `[[forwarder.target]]` Forwarder target configuration

+Only documents that are successfully imported into the database are forwarded.
+Documents that are discarded because of failed validation are not forwarded.

 - `enabled`: Specifies if the target automatically receives new documents.
 If disabled the target only receives documents on manual forwarding.
 - `url`: The URL of the forward target.
 - `publisher`: Specifies the publisher of the documents that need to be forwarded.